 FINANCIAL FORECAST – 2020-21

-Our audited financial statements for 2019-20 showed a operational surplus of $37,339 for fiscal year end March 31/20.
-This amount will most likely be recovered by the Ministry during the 2020-21 fiscal year.
+Our audited financial statements for 2020-21 showed an operational surplus of $677 for fiscal year end March 31/20.
+This amount will most likely be recovered by the Ministry during the 2021-21 fiscal year.
 As of the date of this AGM, CLE is in a surplus financial position.

 Louise Laplante, Executive Director

-Please take the time to read all the great reports and view the amazing pictures produced by the CLE Team.
+Please take the time to read all the great reports produced by the CLE Team.